 The coat is weather-resistant, dense and straight.
 The main coat color is white, with possible lemon or orange markings.

-The breed originated in France and has Basset Hounds and Alpine spaniels in its ancestry.
-However, according to Dr. Ross D. Clark, DVM, and author of Medical, Genetic & Behavioral Risk Factors of Clumber Spaniels and Sussex Spaniels, another theory claims that the Clumber Spaniel descends from the Blenheim Spaniel.
+However, according to Dr. Ross D. Clark, DVM, author of Medical, Genetic & Behavioral Risk Factors of Clumber Spaniels and Sussex Spaniels, another theory is that the Clumber Spaniel descended from the Blenheim Spaniel.

 Clumber Spaniels appeared in North America in 1844.
-They were exhibited in England in 1859, and the American Kennel Club added the breed in 1878.
+They were exhibited in England in 1859, and the American Kennel Club (AKC) added the breed to its registry in 1878.

 4. Is This the Right Dog for You?

 MEDIUM: Clumber Spaniels generally enjoy walks, swimming and playing fetch.
 Although they’re pretty active, they move at a slower, more casual pace than most other dog breeds, so they’re not ideal jogging partners.

 MEDIUM: Shedding is moderate to heavy.
 Though lovable and cuddly, Clumber Spaniels tend to slobber and drool.

 Brush the coat a few times per week, and trim the excess hair from the ears, feet and between the paw pads as needed.
 Clean the ears once per week at minimum — the breed is susceptible to ear infections.

 HIGH: Unfortunately, Clumber Spaniels are prone to several health problems: